psu-epl/psu-epl.github.com/doc/equip/printer/UM2/Ultimaker-2-SOP.md

 ![](img/Quality%20Toolbar.PNG)

 To change the print quality, select the dropdown on the top of the toolbar.
 This fills in all the other settings automatically.
-Notice how in this image the print it is set to “Low Quality.”
+Notice how in this image the print is set to “Low Quality.”

 ## Custom Mode
 ![](img/AdvancedQualityToolbar.PNG)